 There are also tons of hotels, restaurants, and shopping opportunities inside the resort.
 The longest run is 10 km (6 miles) long!
-Heli and cat skiing (single or multi day packages, with or without lodging), e.g. with Chatter Creek Cat and Heli Skiing and Purcell Heli Skiing, are an option as well.
+Heli and Cat skiing (single or multi day packages, with or without lodging), e.g. with Chatter Creek Cat Skiing and CMH Purcell Heli Skiing, are an option as well.
 In addition, you can take advantage of many cross country skiing and snowshoeing trails by the Dawn Mountain Nordic Centre and inside Yoho National Park, go ice climbing at Kicking Horse Canyon, as well as snowmobiling and ski touring.

 More details on any of these activities, and suggestions for organizing a trip in this area can be found on Tourism Golden’s website.

 I’m happy to share a video about summer activities in and around Golden, courtesy of Tourism Golden:

 For visiting Yoho and other nearby national parks, it’s recommended to buy a Discovery Pass, which allows unlimited entry to all national parks of Canada for one year.
-The cost is C$ 69.19 per adult (18-64 years), C$ 59.17 per senior (65+ years), and C$ 139.40 for a family/group of up to 7 people sharing one vehicle.
+The cost is C$ 72.25 per adult (18-64 years), C$ 61.75 per senior (65+ years), and C$ 145.25 for a family/group of up to 7 people sharing one vehicle.
 Admission for youth 17 and under is free of charge, and single location and day passes are available as well.
 Please see Parks Canada’s website for more information.

 So whether you’re into spending time outdoors and being adventurous, or looking for a relaxing getaway, I suggest visiting his cute little mountain town in the future!